What Did My Car Say? Impact of Autonomous Vehicle Explanation Errors and Driving Context On Comfort, Reliance, Satisfaction, and Driving Confidence: Method

 \subsection{AV Explanations and Errors}

-During all driving scenario videos, explanations of the AV's behavior were provided to participants at the time of AV action.
-Explanations were presented simultaneously in visual and auditory form to reflect current trends in AV explanation research~\cite{kaufman2024effects}, as well as to provide better accessibility to participants.
-Specifically, explanations were presented visually in written English on the vehicle's dashboard display and in auditory fashion via spoken English produced by Amazon Polly Text-To-Speech~\cite{polly}.
+During all driving scenario videos, explanations of the AV's behavior were provided to participants at the time of AV action, modeled by the research team after those provided by~\citet{kim2018textual}.
+Explanations were presented both visually in written English on the vehicle's dashboard display and audibly via spoken English produced by Amazon Polly Text-To-Speech~\cite{polly}.
+These modalities are reflective of current trends in AV explanation research~\cite{kaufman2024effects, koo2015did, lee2023investigating}, providing accessibility to participants and ensuring that findings can be immediately incorporated into the design of state-of-the-art AVs and XAI interfaces.
 For an example of the visual presentation of explanations, see Figure~\ref{scenarioexamples}.

 Explanations provide information on `what' action the AV is doing (e.g. \textit{braking}) as well as a local explanation for `why' the vehicle is doing it (e.g. \textit{to avoid a collision with a merging vehicle}).
 The importance of `what' and `why'-type information has been studied in past experimental work on explanations of driving behavior by~\citet{kaufman2024effects} and~\citet{koo2015did}.
-Frameworks by~\citet{wang2019designing} and~\citet{lim2019these} in cognitive science and~\citet{miller2019explanation} in philosophy emphasize that both `what' and `why' information are important for transparency, trust, and user understanding when interacting with AI-based systems like AVs.
-The work presented here examines the impact of both `why' errors alone, and 'why and what' errors combined, respectively.
+Frameworks by~\citet{wang2019designing} and~\citet{lim2019these} in cognitive science and~\citet{miller2019explanation} in philosophy emphasize the importance of `what' and `why' information for transparency, trust, and understanding with AI-based systems like AVs.
+We examine both the impact of `why' errors alone and `why and what' errors combined.